 The Role of the Human Resources

-The human resources departments of most companies today are responsible for more than just the hiring and firing of staff members.
-The human resources (HR) department works on every level of a staff members working life with the company.
-The goal of the HR department is to provide and maintain the best relationship between the employer and the employee so the company can met or surpass its mission goals and the employee can achieve their own personal work goals.
+The human resource departments of most companies today are responsible for more than just the hiring and firing of staff members.
+A human resource (HR) department works on every level of a staff member's working life with the company.
+The goal of the HR department is to provide and maintain the best relationship between the employer and the employee, so the company can meet or surpass its mission goals and the employee can achieve their own personal work goals.

 Interpersonal conflicts also affect the productivity of a company.
 Whether it is fighting between personnel or conflicts between management and personnel the conflict needs to be addressed and dealt with in as fair a manner as possible.
 Staff members are as much an investment as a piece of hardware with all the training and experience they bring to the organization.

 The HR department is also responsible for the costs involved in personnel.
 The right ratio needs to be achieved between the amount of work and the staffing levels.
-Overstaffing cuts into the profits of the company, but understaffing can lead to mistakes and poor quality work.
-Part of this is the ability to forecast trends in the business and developing plans for the future.
-This should include a downsizing plan with a step-by-step process for how and which staff members to cut back on if the need become apparent.
+Overstaffing cuts into the profits of the company, but understaffing can lead to mistakes and poor-quality work.
+Part of this is the ability to forecast trends in the business and developing plans.
+This should include a downsizing plan with a step-by-step process for how and which staff members to cut back on if the needs become apparent.
 This includes not just terminations but short-term layovers for short-term slowdowns.

-Along with a plan for the worst a manager should also have a plan for increasing the workforce.
-When planning for the future it is important to know what is happening in each department.
+Along with a plan for the worst, a manager should also have a plan for increasing the workforce.
+When planning it is important to know what is happening in each department.
 Monthly department meetings to discuss the current operations can help along with planning by focusing a light on the department with significant and sustained growth.
-Planning it is important to balance the desire for more staff members in a department with the need.
-Some manager may request more help but cannot justify the need.
+When planning it is important to balance the desire for more staff members in a department with the need.
+Some managers may request more help but cannot justify the need.